WSU does not have an institutional immunization policy requiring students to have immunizations before attending classes.

 The flu vaccine is designed to protect against flu strains research indicates will cause the most illness during the flu season.
 Getting the flu vaccine soon after it becomes available each year is always a good idea, and the protection you get from vaccination will last throughout the flu season.

 The Tdap vaccine is a combination vaccine that protects against tetanus, diphtheria and pertussis (whooping cough).
-Adults should receive a Tdap vaccine every 10 years.
+Adults should get one dose of the Tdap vaccine, then get a Td booster every 10 years.
 Pregnant women should receive a Tdap vaccine during their third trimester to protect themselves and their baby from contracting pertussis.

 The Tdap vaccine is $40 at the Student Health Center.